jimbucktoo/movie-crud-front-end/README.md

 # movie-crud-front-end

-MovieCRUD is a full stack application created to allows you to create movie reviews in a full crud application.
+MovieCRUD is a full stack application created that allows you to create movie reviews in a full crud application.

 ## Links